100 Days of Receipts

 - And even though we know our cries may fall on deaf ears, it doesn't mean we're going to stay silent.
 So we sent a letter to senators letting them know just how problematic RFK Jr. is, and we partnered with our friends at the American Federation of Teachers to publish an op-ed talking about how dismantling our Department of Education would wreak havoc not only on our community, but this nation's future as a whole.

 Black America is tired.
-And it isn't solely up to us to fix a mess we didn't create.
-But we can't lose hope.
-Hope, joy, and some HARD work is what has brought us this far, and it's what's going to keep carrying us forward.
+And it isn't solely up to us to fix a mess we didn't create, but we can't lose hope.
+Hope, joy, and some hard work have brought us this far, and it will keep carrying us forward.
 Let's find solace in the fact that many of the outrageous actions being taken by this Administration are also being challenged in the courts.
-And while Trump may sit in the Oval Office, WE the PEOPLE hold the power.
+While Trump may sit in the Oval Office, we the people hold the power.
 A people united can never be conquered.
-We need y'all now more than ever, and every little bit counts.
-So join us, and let's fight for the future that is rightfully ours.
+Join us, and let's fight for the future that is rightfully ours.